 Customers just moving into a home should find out if there is a propane account transfer from the prior homeowner and decide whether or not to stay with that provider.
 The new homeowner will want to ensure the previous location account has been updated, reflecting them as the new owner/customer, along with the updated propane supply/service starting date.

 Next, it’s time to set up an appointment for a propane system safety survey which reviews and documents the entire system, including tank sizes, line sizes, equipment/appliances, serial numbers, and model numbers of all propane appliances and tanks(s).
 It includes a leak check of the entire system.

-At Paraco, this is scheduled by the Inside Sales team who will complete the appropriate paperwork.
+At Paraco, this is scheduled by the Inside Sales team, who will complete the appropriate paperwork.
 Then, the Service Department will contact the customer directly to schedule the appointment.
-A person over the age of 18 (preferably a homeowner) will need to be present in order for the service technician to enter the home and perform this important survey.
-For details on safety surveys here.
+A person over 18 (preferably a homeowner) will need to be present for the service technician to enter the home and perform this critical survey.
+Find details on safety surveys here.

 - Our customer service can generate an invoice for credit-approved customers with terms, and payment can be remitted to Paraco.
-If the customer is set up on an auto-payment schedule, the customer’s designated credit/debit card or EFT checking account on file will be charged for the amount due once the delivery has been made.
+Suppose the customer is set up on an auto-payment schedule.
+In that case, Paraco will charge the customer’s designated credit/debit card or EFT checking account on file for the amount due once the delivery has been made.

 - The customer is responsible for calling when their propane tank gauge reads 35%.
 This percentage is significant!
 At this point, if a customer doesn’t call in to request a delivery, they may run out of fuel, resulting in disruption of service and likely incur additional fees.